SquadFM/Squad-Field-Manual/README.md

 ### Remove Mods
 - Mods can cause Squad to crash after major updates.
 - Try to remove mods if you're experiencing issues that can't be resolved with any of the guides above.
-- To remove mods from squad you need to unsubscribe to the mods in the Steam Workshop:
+- To remove mods from Squad you need to unsubscribe from these mods in the Steam Workshop:
     - Go to library and click on "Squad".
     - Click on "Workshop" in the vertical menubar.
+    - Hover over "Your Files" near your avatar and click on "Subscribed Items"
+    - Here you can see all subscribed items from the workshop, you can filter by game by selecting Squad in the filter option under your username.
+    - Click on "Subscribed" to unsubscribe to the mods installed.

 [Back to top](#content)